zumasys/docs/site/mv-connect/api/wgetheader/README.md

 <PageHeader />

-The WGETHEADER subroutine allows you retrieve headers sent by the client.
+The `WGETHEADER` subroutine allows you retrieve headers sent by the client.

-## Command Syntax
+## WGETHEADER Syntax

 ```
 CALL WGETHEADER(HEADERVALUE,HEADERNAME)